AI Glossary

 Data Mining

-It is a process of discovering patterns and insights in large datasets using AI and statistical techniques.
+Discovering patterns and insights in large datasets using AI, statistics, and database systems.

 Data Quality